 Password Protect wp-login.php File

-If you wish, you can add one more extra security layer for wp-login.php file.
+If you wish, you can add one more extra security layer for the wp-login.php file.
 We can protect this file by password.
-For this, we need to create a file .htpasswd and add this file location our WordPress .htaccess file.
+For this, we need to create a file .htpasswd and add this file location to our WordPress .htaccess file.
 You may want to read more on this Apply HTTP Authentication.

 Use The Captcha On Login Form